ddrcode/riscv-os/README.md

 - User Mode (for running shell) and Machine Mode (for the system)
 - various math and string functions
 - fallbacks for missing M-extension
-- trivial file system
+- trivial, read-only file system
-- external programs (implemented in Assembly and C), loadable to the system
+- external [programs](https://github.com/ddrcode/riscv-os-apps) (implemented in Assembly, C and Rust), loadable to the system

 ### Planned features

 - system events
 - supervisor mode (currently everything executes in either user or machine mode)
+- HAL

 ## Building and dependencies